Universumgames/Webradio-ESP32/README.md

 Webradio-ESP32
 ==============

-First of all, this project is not finished, I have some problems getting the VS1053/1003 running....
-Mybe you can help me...
-XD
+This is a very simple
-If I get this project finished, this is a very simple webradio-player with the ESP32 and the VS1003/1053 for everyone.
+webradio-player with the ESP32 and the VS1003/1053 for everyone.

 Getting started